 Take a Selfie

-Orbit trackers allow you to click a small side button on the device to activate the camera in your smartphone.
+Orbit trackers have a fun extra trick in that they allow you to click a small side button on the device to activate the camera in your smartphone.
 You have to give permission within the Orbit app for it to access both your camera and photos.
 Once you do however, if the app is open, you can set up the camera on a tripod, and use the Orbit as a quick shutter remote.

 Avoid coat check mixups